 Apple favors podcasts that drop 3+ episodes on launch day.
 Launching with one episode is the most common reason new podcasts stay invisible.
-This 12-week template plans toward a batch launch — 3–5 episodes recorded, edited, and ready to drop together — plus the gear, art, distribution, and pre-launch audience-building that decides whether a podcast finds an audience or hits the algorithmic wall.
+This 12-week template plans toward a batch launch of 3–5 episodes recorded, edited and ready to drop together, plus the gear, art, distribution and pre-launch audience-building that decides whether a podcast finds an audience or hits the algorithmic wall.

 How a 12-week podcast launch breaks down